 The 'live, in person' course is ten hours of contact time, and the topics covered are selected from a portfolio of topics according to the time available and needs of the group.
 The online course however includes the whole range of topics, and comes in at about fourteen hours study time.
 So across the whole range of topics the material is covered more thoroughly on the online course.
 Also, the online material is much more highly structured than the responsive, organic approach Uma and Nirlipta take during their 'live, in person' training, so if you appreciate a linear structured approach then the online course will probably suit you better.

-The advantage of the 'live' course is that it is an immersive experience, and you are carried along by the teacher and your fellow students.
+The advantage of the 'live' course is that you are carried along by the teacher and your fellow students.
 This is particularly helpful when it comes to practicing the nidras, where the teachers are there to hold the group and you get the full benefit of the group energy.
 So unless you are an experienced 'yoga nidrista' you will probably gain more from the practice sessions in the 'live' course.

 Home study would certainly suit my circumstances better, but I don't know if I want to do my study sitting in front of a computer.
 To what extent can I take the course materials offline?